-- The boiler must always be supplied with a permanent 230V electrical supply. - The room thermostat connection is low voltage (24 Vdc). - Do not connect any controls or auxiliary equipment to the low-voltage terminal strip, other than that approved/supplied by Vokèra Ltd.
+- The boiler must always be supplied with a permanent 230V electrical supply. - Always remove the link between TA & TA on the CN5 PCB terminal (see fig. 49). - The room thermostat connection is low voltage (24 Vdc). - Do not connect any controls or auxiliary equipment to the low-voltage terminal strip, other than that approved/supplied by Vokèra Ltd.